efrecon/reg-tags/README.md

 + `img_unqualify` will remove the registry URL from the beginning of an image name.
 It is handy when cleaning names from the `DOCKER_REPO` environment variable passed to [hooks].
-+ `img_version` converts a pure semantic versioning to a number that can be compared with `-gt`, `-lt`, etc.
++ `img_version` converts a pure semantic version to a number that can be compared with `-gt`, `-lt`, etc.

   [hub]: https://hub.docker.com/